zonbrisad/mpterm/README.md

 ### Terminal state monitor (mabye as plugin)

-### Quick macro's
-Add user defined macros for often used sequences

 ### Logg tag
 Define some sort of tag that indicates that data should be redirected to another stream (escape or html) ex. <logg> </logg> or \e[XX for ansi terminal